Iran, IAEA hold productive nuclear talks, new meeting on January 21

 At the next meeting, the aim is reach agreement on measures to be taken in the next phase of cooperation, he told reporters.

-He envisaged that the discussions would include what the IAEA calls the "possible military dimensions" to Iran's nuclear programme.
+He envisaged that the discussions would include what the IAEA calls the "possible military dimensions" to Iran's nuclear program.

 Iran denies Western accusations that it is seeking the capability to make nuclear bombs, saying it is refining uranium to make fuel for a planned network of nuclear power plants.